jaredkirby/repo2mono/README.md

 The package consists of the following files:

 ```
-mono
+repo2mono
-├── mono.py
+├── repo2mono.py
 ├── cli.py
 ```

-- `mono.py`: Contains the core functionality for generating the Markdown file
+- `repo2mono.py`: Contains the core functionality for generating the Markdown file
 - `cli.py`: Provides the command-line interface for the package

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/mono).
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/repo2mono).

 ## License